lukaskollmer/yo/docs/reference.md

 }
 ```

-<h3 sectionId="yo.fn.decl.temp">Function template</h3>
+<h3 sectionId="yo.fn.decl.tmpl">Function template</h3>

-In the case of a [function template](#yo.temp.fn) declaration, the template parameter names are listed in angled brackets, immediately prior to the function's parameter list.
+In the case of a [function template](#yo.tmpl.fn) declaration, the template parameter names are listed in angled brackets, immediately prior to the function's parameter list.

 **Example**
 ```rust